 This goes back to the modularity we were talking about earlier.
 These companies don’t make parts, they simply assemble them.

-Why not cut an AR-15 lower from steel?
+Why not cut an AR-15 lower receiver from steel?
 It is obviously possible.
 It has been done.
 The main reason steel isn’t used is related to weight and tool wear.

 If you are serious about a steel AR-15, check out Turnbull’s (very) limited edition guns.
 The company notorious for meticulous restorations of 19th-century firearms applied the same finish details to the AR.
 Turnbull made an 8620 carbon steel AR that they color case hardened with bone charcoal.
 With its walnut furniture, it is certainly a unique gun.